cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   return ctx.Open(aad, ct)
 ~~~~~

 The `MODE` template parameter is one of Base, PSK, Auth, or AuthPSK.
-Optional parameters
+The optional parameters
-to SetupI<MODE> and SetupR<MODE> depend on the `MODE` and may be empty.
-SetupBase, for example,
+indicated by "..."" depend on `MODE` and may be empty.
+SetupBase, for example, has no
-has no additional parameters.

-Using such a template, SetupAuthPSK and OpenAuthPSK might be implemented as follows:
+additional parameters.
+Thus, SealAuthPSK and OpenAuthPSK would be implemented as follows:

 ~~~
-def SetupAuthPSK(pkR, info, aad, pt, psk, pskID, skI): enc, ctx = SetupAuthPSKI(pkR, psk, pskID, skI, info) ct = ctx.Seal(aad, pt) return enc, ct
+def SealAuthPSK(pkR, info, aad, pt, psk, pskID, skI): enc, ctx = SetupAuthPSKI(pkR, psk, pskID, skI, info) ct = ctx.Seal(aad, pt) return enc, ct